colin-macrae/ecommerce-project/README.md

 ## Potential stretch features
 - User can log in/log out
-- User can choose size and color
+- User can choose size and color of apparel
-- User can checkout (enter shipping details and pay (stripe)
+- User can checkout (enter shipping details and pay (stripe))

 <!-- ## Requirements for developers